Muller's ratchet: Calculation of the fittest class

-In 1978 John Haigh used a Wright-Fisher model to analyze the effect of Muller's ratchet in an asexual population.
+In 1978, John Haigh used a Wright–Fisher model to analyze the effect of Muller's ratchet in an asexual population.
 If the ratchet is operating the fittest class (least loaded individuals) is small and prone to extinction by the effect of genetic drift.
 In his paper Haigh derives the equation that calculates the frequency of individuals carrying $k$ mutations for the population with stationary distribution:

-where, $n_k$ is the number of individual carrying $k$ mutations, $N$ is the population size, $\lambda$ is the mutation rate and $(1-s)^k$ is the selection coefficient.
+where, $n_k$ is the number of individual carrying $k$ mutations, $N$ is the population size, $\lambda$ is the mutation rate and $(1-s)^k$ is the selection coefficient for a genome with $k$ mutations.

 Thus, the frequency of the individuals of the fittest class ($k =0$) is:

 In an asexual population which suffers from ratchet the frequency of fittest individuals would be small, and go extinct after few generations.
 This is called a click of the ratchet.
 Following each click, the rate of accumulation of deleterious mutation would increase, and ultimately results in the extinction of the population.